-People who inject drugs have a particularly high risk of suicide when they also use stimulants such as cocaine and amphetamines, a team of Canadian researchers says.
-Injection drug users have relatively strong chances of developing diagnosable problems with substance abuse/addiction.
+A team of Canadian researchers says that people who inject drugs have an exceptionally high risk of suicide when using stimulants such as cocaine and amphetamines.
+Injection drug users have relatively strong chances of developing diagnosable problems with substance abuse and addiction.
 They also have elevated chances of making suicide attempts and actually committing suicide.
 In a study published in late 2014 in the journal Drug and Alcohol Dependence, a team of Canadian researchers examined the impact of various forms of additional substance intake on the odds that injection drug users will make suicide attempts.

 Injection Drug Use

 People who inject illicit drugs rely on hypodermic needles and syringes to rapidly introduce substances into their bloodstreams.
 Avenues of injection include the veins that carry blood from the body to the heart, muscle tissue, and the area just beneath the layers of the skin.
 Types of substances introduced through one or more of these avenues include:

 - Opioid medications such as oxycodone or hydrocodone

 In addition to producing an effect on the brain faster than other methods of substance intake, injection drug use can create more intense changes inside the brain for any given quantity of a substance.